leonardgoeke/AnyMOD.jl/docs/src/sets.md

 ### Application context

-Within the model elements (parameters, variables, and constraints) regions are used in different contexts and consequently the specification of a region can refer to different things.
-These include:
+Throughout the model regions are used in different contexts and depending on the context different symbols are used:
 - ``R_{exp}``:  Region of capacity expansion, used in all investment related model elements
 - ``R_{disp}``: Region of dispatch, used in all dispatch related model elements
 - ``R_a``, ``R_b``: Regions of exchange, element is not differentiated by direction of exchange (e.g. exchange capacities from ``R_a`` to ``R_b`` also apply from ``R_b`` to ``R_a``)